Kaizen vs Red Team

 AI agents don't organize by department.
 They organize by process.
 An agent doesn't care whether a task belongs to "marketing" or "ops" or "finance."
 It cares about the trigger, the data, the output, and the next state.
 Agents don't tolerate ambiguity any better than humans do.
 They just fail visibly when they encounter it.
 That's the thing that finally makes the cost of unclear process visible.

 Driving back from the lake last week I listened to Lex Fridman interview Jensen Huang.
-Two things stuck.
+Two things stuck with me.

 First, Jensen pointed out that every company's org chart looks the same.
-Hamburger companies.
-Software companies.
-Car companies.
-Same boxes, same layers, same reporting lines.
+Hamburger companies and software companies and car companies all have the same boxes with the same layers and the same reporting lines.

 That reframed something I've been chewing on.